Water hearings: Lawyer for bottling giant heckled by public gallery

 This includes the consumption of the water and environmental effects of plastic waste.

-Instead, the court said it could only consider the actual taking of the water,
+Instead, the court said it could only consider the actual taking of the water.

-Yesterday was the second day of a planned four-day hearing in the high court.
+Yesterday was the second day of a planned four-day hearing in the High Court.

+Randal opened proceedings by speaking about the political nature of water bottling, saying that opposition to Creswell persisted "despite its best efforts".

 "Creswell acknowledges the right for iwi to take any position they like, but political views do not carry weight in this forum," Randal said.

 He said the water in the aquifer was abundant and the water taken by Creswell would not have any physical effects.
-The exportation of water did not affect its mauri or Ngāti Awa's role as kaitiaki of the water.
+Exporting the water did not affect its mauri or Ngāti Awa's role as kaitiaki of the water.

-He said the effects of the plastic bottle waste were too far removed to be considered by the court.
-To further this point, he made references to previous court cases which had reached the same conclusion.
+He said the effects of the plastic bottle waste were too far removed to be considered by the court, and referred to previous court cases taht had reached the same conclusion.

 "There is no plan that I am aware of that has attempted to regulate either water bottling for export or plastic waste."

-He said Creswell was proposing a highly sustainable, beneficial, use of water.
+He said Creswell was proposing a highly sustainable and beneficial use of water.

-Randal said Creswell was committed to using recycled plastic or glass bottles and noted Te Runanga o Ngāti Awa had not ruled out becoming involved in water bottling,
+Randal said Creswell was committed to using recycled plastic or glass bottles and noted Te Runanga o Ngāti Awa had not ruled out becoming involved in water bottling.

 "In fact, te runanga expressed interest in buying the plant itself.
 It also has interests in dairy and fisheries that involve plastic packaging."